aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramNodeArray">ramActor, ramRigidBody, ramNodeArray</h1>

-ramActor always has 23 nodes these has a parent‐child relationship. ramRigidBody is a simple nodes cluster which doesn't have a parent‐child relationship and fixed number of nodes.
+ramActor always has 23 nodes these nodes have a parent‐child relationship. ramRigidBody is a simple nodes cluster which doesn't have a parent‐child relationship and a fixed number of nodes.

 ### Joints of ramActor